Jsharifz/Reprocess-King/README.md

     - Option to enter a custom reprocessing percentage.
 - **Advanced Tax Calculation**:
     - Set a custom tax rate.
-    - Apply taxes to the mineral value, the item's market value, or both.
+    - Apply taxes to reduce the mineral value, the item's market value, or both.
 - **Powerful Filtering and Sorting**:
     - Toggle to ignore ammunition and other charges.
     - Filter to show only items that are profitable to reprocess.